Corruption in Mauritius: Bramer, BAI and SIC fraud, collusion and money laundering

-In 2015 former Labour Party MP and former director of State Investment Corporation (SIC) Iqbal Mallam Hassam was arrested and investigated by ICAC for potential collusion.
-He had purchased two lots of office space in Bramer House (located at Cybercity in Ebene) from Bramer Property Fund (BPF) for Rs 105 Millions in 2014 after contracting a loan from Bramer Bank (part of BAI) through his newly created private entity Ottoman Capital Ltd (OCL) via Byzantium Trust, following Ashvin Dwarka's advice.
-Although these offices had been valued at Rs 115 millions they were sold to Iqbal Mallam Hassam for only Rs 105 millions.
-In addition, SIC, which Iqbal Hallam Hassam was heading, had invested Rs 155 millions in BPF without seeking the approval of the board of directors.
+In 2015, former Labour Party MP and former director of State Investment Corporation (SIC) Iqbal Mallam Hassam was arrested and investigated by ICAC for potential collusion.
+He had purchased two lots of office space in Bramer House (located at Cybercity in Ebene) from Bramer Property Fund (BPF) for Rs 105 million in 2014 after contracting a loan from Bramer Bank (part of BAI) through his newly created private entity Ottoman Capital Ltd (OCL) via Byzantium Trust, following Ashvin Dwarka's advice.
+Although these offices had been valued at Rs 115 million they were sold to Iqbal Mallam Hassam for only Rs 105 million.
+In addition, SIC, which Iqbal Hallam Hassam was heading, had invested Rs 155 million in BPF without seeking the approval of the board of directors.
 This suspicious arrangement generated a monthly profit of Rs 210 000 for Iqbal Mallam Hassam at the expense of the clients of Bramer Asset Management Ltd and Bramer Property Fund.
-The owner and landlord Bramer Property Fund also became a tenant, as it had to pay Rs 520 000 monthly (for renting the 11th floor) to Iqbal Mallam Hassam's Ottoman Capital Ltd, as well as an additional Rs 335 000 per month to rent out space on the ground floor.The CCID also investigated Iqbal Mallam Hassam for suspected collusion and conflict of interest with the British American Investment (BAI) group.
+The owner and landlord Bramer Property Fund also oddly became a tenant, as it had to pay Rs 520 000 monthly (for renting the 11th floor) to Iqbal Mallam Hassam's Ottoman Capital Ltd, as well as an additional Rs 335 000 per month to rent out space on the ground floor.
+The CCID also investigated Iqbal Mallam Hassam for suspected collusion and conflict of interest with the British American Investment (BAI) group.
+The courts found no wrongdoing and subsequently cleared Iqbal Mallam-Hasham of all charges by striking down the prosecution's case.